Net-Base REST API

 Set up a REST server with Delphi so that authentication, operations and extension pairs align.

 This is not about a demo API, but about REST servers for real enterprise processes.
-If your application is to integrate portals, mobile clients, third-party systems or licensing logic, routing, security, data flow and operations must be planned together early on.
+If your application needs to integrate portals, mobile clients, external systems, or licensing logic, routing, security, data flow and operations must be planned together from the outset.

 Typical triggers

-- Topics such as authentication, multi-tenancy, logging and versioning are decisive purchasing criteria, not mere add-ons.
+• Aspects such as authentication, multitenancy, logging and versioning are decisive for procurement, not mere extras.

-- You need a server configuration that can later support additional clients, services, or integrations.
+• You need a server configuration that can support additional clients, services or integrations in the future.

 What the tailored solution aims to achieve

-- Plannable architecture for REST-servers, services and later portal or mobile integrations.
+• Plannable setup for REST servers, services and future portal or mobile integrations.

 Appropriate service and technology paths